ahaggqvist/kalender/README.md

 There is only support for EWS so you will need a on premise Exchange server to use it.

-The project does not support Office 365 (you will need Microsoft Graph API for that).
+The project does not support Office 365 (Microsoft Graph is not supported for on premise installations).
+Either a Office 365 or a hybrid installation is needed for that.

 I hope it can be of help to someone.